zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 }
 ```

-The use of wild card will be discussed in [Use Bounded Wild Card to Increase API Flexibility](#use-bounded-wild-card-to-increase-api-flexibility).

-Generic singleton factory method is used for function singleton.
+__Generic singleton factory method__ is used for function singleton.
 For example:

 ```java
 public class Collections {